da-cali/linux-x1-tablet/README.md

   ```
   cd linux-stable
   ```
-3. Checkout the current supported version of the kernel:
+3. Checkout the version of the kernel you wish to target (replacing "x.y" with your target version):
   ```
-  git checkout v4.19.18
+  git checkout v4.x.y
   ```
 4. Apply the kernel patch:
   ```
-  patch -p1 < ../ipts.patch
+  patch -p1 < ../trackpoint.patch
   ```
 5. Obtain the current kernel configuration of your distribution:
   ```